smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

   - Higher Level tests that are more from the system perspective (Questions 4-6)
   - Real User Measurements (Questions 7-9)

-The next step here is to come up with an effective performance test strategy based on these categories.
-I plan to write about it in my next blog post.
+As I next step, I plan to dig deeper into each of these aspects and come up with strategies and tooling.
+Thats for the next post though.
 But, if you've got this far I would love to hear from you.
 Did I miss anything?
 Do you have better suggestions?
 Please do leave your comments.....